-Our international organisation is an informal and friendly way to meet other women of all ages and backgrounds through a rich variety of activities including business lunches, discovery visits to places of interest in the city and surrounding areas, sports and cultural groups, charity support work, and regular get-togethers.
+Our international organisation is an informal and friendly way to meet other women of all ages and backgrounds through a rich variety of activities including business lunches, discovery visits to places of interest in the city and surrounding areas, sports and cultural groups, charity support work, and regular get togethers.

-Imagine you just arrived from overseas or elsewhere in Germany to live in Berlin for the first time.
+Imagine you have just arrived from overseas or elsewhere in Germany to live in Berlin for the first time.
 You don’t know where to live, how to find a job, how to find a quality school for your children, or a good doctor or dentist.
 You have no community in Berlin, and perhaps you don’t speak much German.
 We wish to be the perfect community for you.
 Or maybe you’ve lived in Berlin for years — and simply enjoy meeting people from around the world.
 We offer you a community to meet women of all backgrounds.
 Our members represent more than 45 different nationalities.

 Our Executive Committee